DaiEnqi/LabReport5/index.md

 Part 1: Debugging Scenario
 1. Student: Hi, I come across some problems when running the ListExamples.
-Besides the";" I forgot, it says ```NoClassDefFoundError: ListEx``` but I checked that I have defined the ListEx in my ListExamples.java file.
+Besides the";" I forgot, it says ```incompatible types: List<String> cannot be converted to StrChecker``` but I checked that I have defined the ListEx well in my ListExamples.java file.
 I think there might be something wrong with some of the arguments in the defination of the Filter?
    ![Image](Symptoms_1.png)
 2. David(TA): That's a good guess.
 You might try using debugger to find the bug!
    Try